strongloop-archive/loopback4-extension-typeorm/README.md

 # loopback-typeorm
-A component to provide TypeORM in Loopback 4
+A component to provide TypeORM in LoopBack 4

+**ALPHA: This is an experimental mixin for LoopBack 4, and is not currently supported for any production purpose.
+Instructions and APIs may change without warning.**

 ## Usage
-Note: These instructions aren't entirely applicable yet, this module has not been published.

 1. Install this plugin
 ```ts
 npm install --save loopback-typeorm